 For general information only, consult a healthcare practitioner for any health problems ...
 Disclaimer.

-Sixty-four (64) million of Americans suffer from some form of Cardiovascular disease - and 39 million of them are age 65 or younger.
+Sixty-four (64) million Americans suffer from some form of Cardiovascular disease - and 39 million of them are age 65 or younger.

 Prehypertension puts you at high risk for developing hypertension (high blood pressure), which in turn increases the risk of a heart attack or stroke.
 High blood pressure can also lead to heart failure or kidney disease.